zuplo/docs/docs/articles/api-key-administration.md

 ![Copy or View](../../public/media/api-key-administration/image-5.png)

-If you're using the Zuplo [Developer Portal](./developer-portal.md), we have an integration with the API Key API that allows developers to access their API keys, create new ones and delete them.
+If you're using the Zuplo [Developer Portal](./developer-portal.md), we've an integration with the API Key API that allows developers to access their API keys, create new ones and delete them.
 To enable this, you must assign one or more managers, via e-mail, to be a manager for your API Key Consumer.
-This is optional if you are not using the [Developer Portal](./developer-portal.md).
+This is optional if you aren't using the [Developer Portal](./developer-portal.md).

 You can assign managers in the Zuplo Portal (portal.zuplo.com) or via the API.